brendanobra/Ripple/README.md

 Command to run Ripple without a device
 >./run.sh mock

+## Running sanity tests
+Sanity tests (Firebolt Certification tests, aka "FCA") can be run locally
+with:
+`./run_sanity_on_mock_device.sh`
+Note that this is a very small set of tests, but will provide basic "smoke test" confidence.

 ## Knowledgebase
 Please refer to the [knowledge base](./kb) in the `kb` folder